canonical/spark-client-snap/docs/tutorial/spark-tutorial/t-setup.md

 Juju has a built-in knowledge of MicroK8s and can detect MicroK8s cluster installed in our system automatically without the need of additional setup or configuration.
 You can verify this by running `juju clouds` command.
 You should see an output similar to the following:

 ```
-Since Juju 3 is being run for the first time, it has downloaded the latest public cloud information.
 Only clouds with registered credentials are shown.
 There are more clouds, use --all to see them.
 You can bootstrap a new controller using one of these clouds...